& WORK WE'VE DONE

 USAID Global Partnerships Week, March 2015

-Much of the energy in a partnerships is spent on identifying and designing partnerships, with relatively little on how to sustain and evolve a partnerships and relationships over time.
+Much of the energy in a partnership is spent on identifying and designing the collaboration, with relatively little on how to sustain and evolve the relationship over time.

-Thinking on the growing trend of establishing more formal relationship
+To talk on the growing trend of established formal relationship

-management structures and processes to help maintain 'partnership health' and to sustain and
+management structures and processes that can help maintain 'partnership health' and sustain and

 deepen relationships over time, &co. joined a panel of leaders from the public, private and